iProov/xamarin/README.md

 ## 🤳 Introduction

-The iProov Xamarin SDK allows you to integrate iProov into your Xamarin.iOS or Xamarin.Android project.

-The Xamarin SDK wraps iProov's existing native [iOS](https://github.com/iProov/ios) (Swift) and [Android](https://github.com/iProov/android) (Java) SDKs behind a .NET interface for use from within your Xamarin app.
+The iProov Xamarin SDK enables you to integrate iProov into your Xamarin.iOS or Xamarin.Android project.
+This SDK wraps iProov's existing native [iOS](https://github.com/iProov/ios) (Swift) and [Android](https://github.com/iProov/android) (Java) SDKs behind a .NET interface for use from within your Xamarin app.

-We also provide a .NET API Client written in C# to call our [REST API v2](https://eu.rp.secure.iproov.me/docs.html) from a .NET Standard Library, which can be used from your Xamarin demo app to easily generate tokens on device (this should not be used from .
+We also provide a .NET API Client written in C# to call our [REST API v2](https://eu.rp.secure.iproov.me/docs.html) from a .NET Standard Library, which can be used from your Xamarin app to request tokens directly from the iProov API (note that this is not a secure way of getting tokens, and should only be used for demo/debugging purposes).

-We will shortly also be providing an additional package to allow you to use iProov from a Xamarin.Forms project.

 ### Preview

-The iProov Xamarin SDK is currently in preview, which means that not all functionality may work entirely correctly.
+The iProov Xamarin SDK is currently in preview, which means that there may be missing/broken functionality, and the API is still subject to change.
 Please contact [support@iproov.com](mailto:support@iproov.com) to provide your feedback regarding the iProov Xamarin SDK Preview.

+We do not currently support Xamarin.Forms, a further update will be issued on that in due course.

 ## 📖 Contents